Tech-Night-20/Face-Detector/README.md

 # Face-Detector

-This is a real time face detector made using OpenCV and C++
+This is a real time face detector built using OpenCV and C++

 It uses OpenCV 4 and is made in Visual Studio 2019